ssanj/inspect/README.md

 ![The master computer from the Liberator](/zen.jpg)

 Zen is a Scala Macro that provides some additional type information when you need it.
-It's inspired by [macrocosm](https://github.com/retronym/macrocosm).
+Zen is inspired by [macrocosm](https://github.com/retronym/macrocosm) and [Blakes 7](https://en.wikipedia.org/wiki/Characters_of_Blake%27s_7#Zen).

 ## Showing the type of an Expression